Forget buying a rotisserie chicken at the store and make this simple and chemical-free Slow Cooker Whole Chicken.

 - Or use the drippings instead of water with a chicken gravy packet.

-More whole chicken recipes for your slow cooker:
+More whole chicken recipes:

-- Slow Cooker Whole Chicken and Stuffing
+- Slow Cooker Whole Chicken and Stuffing – Must try if you like stove-top stuffing.

-- Slow Cooker Whole Chicken with Butternut Squash
+- Slow Cooker Whole Chicken with Butternut Squash – A very autumn recipe.

-- Slow Cooker Engagement Chicken with Gravy
+- Slow Cooker Engagement Chicken with Gravy – this recipe has an amazing homemade gravy!

-- Slow Cooker Whole Beer Chicken
+- Slow Cooker Whole Beer Chicken – Has a unique and earthy flavor.

-- Slow Cooker Cornish Game Hens and Baked Potatoes
+- Slow Cooker Cornish Game Hens and Baked Potatoes – 3 Cornish game hens and 3 baked potatoes in one pot!

 Slow Cooker Whole Chicken

-- 5 lb. small whole chicken (look for a chicken that is on the smaller size around 4-5 lbs.)
+- 5 lb. small whole chicken, (look for a chicken that is on the smaller size around 4-5 lbs.)

-- 1/2 cup butter
+- ½ cup butter

-- 1 lemon (optional)
+- 1 lemon, (optional)

-- 4 carrots peeled and halved
+- 4 carrots, peeled and halved

-- 1 red onion peeled and quartered
+- 1 red onion, peeled and quartered

-- 1/2 tsp. dried thyme (rosemary or oregano can be substituted)
+- ½ tsp. dried thyme, (rosemary or oregano can be substituted)

 - 1 tsp. salt

-- 1/2 tsp. paprika
+- ½ tsp. paprika

-- 1/4 tsp. garlic powder
+- ¼ tsp. garlic powder

-- 1/4 tsp. pepper
+- ¼ tsp. pepper

 - Add the carrots and onion to the bottom of the slow cooker.